 I shared my two favorite running shoes for pregnancy and a few other options to consider for extra support and shock absorption!

 As you can imagine, pregnancy running looked a tad bit different for me compared to my usual running.
 And that included the gear I used for running as well!
 I used a belly band, compression shorts instead of my normal looser shorts, and I also changed my shoes up a bit as well.
-You can see my all favorite pregnancy workout clothes in this post and in today’s post, I’m focusing on running shoes.
+You can see my all favorite pregnancy workout clothes in this post and in today’s post (and the stroller I run with now here), I’m focusing on running shoes.
 I’ll share some cute, but more importantly, functional running shoes for pregnant women and my two go-to pairs.

 Best Running Shoes For Pregnancy

 There are three things I found to be the most important in pregnancy running shoes.

 - More cushion to support the increase pressure on my joints.